-The example of Maersk reneging on a multimillion pound contract with Argos and the subsequent reported settlement in 2010 is well documented but remains one of few high-profile settlements for contract non-performance.
-In nearly a decade little has changed in regards to long term contracts, with the market still heavily relying on non-binding agreements.
-As a result, carriers are able to roll lower priced contracted cargo with impunity and shippers aren’t penalised for swapping suppliers during market troughs.
+The example of Maersk reneging on a multimillion-pound contract with Argos and the subsequently reported settlement in 2010 is well documented but remains one of few high-profile settlements for contract non-performance.
+In nearly a decade little has changed in regards to long-term contracts, with the market still heavily relying on non-binding agreements.
+As a result, carriers are able to roll lower-priced contracted cargo with impunity, and shippers aren’t penalized for swapping suppliers during market troughs.

-Meanwhile for shippers on commoditised trades there is minimal benefit in locking yourself into one carrier when you can continue with the market “norm” and take your volume elsewhere for a discounted rate.
-After all, there is very little if any differentiation between the service carriers provide on the major trades.
+Meanwhile, for shippers on commoditized trades, there is minimal benefit in locking yourself into one carrier when you can continue with the market “norm” and take your volume elsewhere for a discounted rate.
+After all, there is very little if any differentiation between the service carriers provides on the major trades.

 Those with the largest volumes, freight forwarders, also benefit from the current system.
 The ability to switch volumes from spot to named accounts and vice versa provides them with a level of flexibility they would otherwise struggle to achieve.

 Firstly, it creates huge inefficiencies, a particular concern for carriers when cost control is so vitally important.
-Carriers are forced to provide quotes based off volumes, which are by no means guaranteed, making accurate pricing even harder.
-Meanwhile, for shippers requiring absolute certainty there is no guarantee contracted cargo won’t be rolled if the market spikes, ultimately leading to wasted man hours and resources negotiating the agreement in the first place.
+Carriers are forced to provide quotes based on volumes, which are by no means guaranteed, making accurate pricing even harder.
+Meanwhile, for shippers requiring absolute certainty, there is no guarantee contracted cargo won’t be rolled if the market spikes, ultimately leading to wasted man-hours and resources negotiating the agreement in the first place.

-With the major of trades now commoditised, it’s more important than ever to ensure shippers get a fair price, which can only be achieved through rate visibility.
+With the major of trades now commoditized, it’s more important than ever to ensure shippers get a fair price, which can only be achieved through rate visibility.

 Let’s start by looking back at the most documented trade, Asia-North Europe.